keithy/okay-php/README.md

 6. Zero dependencies

     Does not need a functioning composer/autoload.
-Will not clutter your cool lean code-base.
+Will not clutter your cool, lean code-base.
     Will not frighten your package users by loading lots of stuff, just for testing/require-dev.

 7. Excellent basis for "Platform Tests" and White Screen of Death debugging